SimplyJuanjo/FirstProject/README.md

 "FirstProject"
-To-Do: Translate # from FirstProject.ipynb to README
+\nTo-Do: Translate # from FirstProject.ipynb to README